melanieinpursuit/portfolio-project-proposal/README.md

 ## Proposal Requirements:

+The following requirements must be included in your proposal:

-1. An idea-- can be a title w/ a short description
+1. **Topic/Idea** -- can be a title w/ a short description

-1. At least **3** user stories for what a user can expect to see/do when using your app
+1. **3 User Stories** minimum, describing what a user can expect to see/do when using your application

-1. A wireframe for your front-end
+1. **Wireframes** -- a lo-fidelity visual representation of your front-end using whatever tools you choose. (even pencil and paper)

-1. An ERD for your back-end.
-Only **one** table is required, but you must add the columns that are expected for each entry to your table(what info does an entry have)
+1. **ERD** for your back-end.
+Only **one** table is required, but you must add all columns that are expected for each entry to your table(what info does an entry have?)
 _For example: a user may have id, name, email, phone_

-Your proposal is to be submitted AFTER the Portfolio Project Requirements and Repo have been shared with you in class on **Monday, 2/6** in a **group message with JD && Carlos** via Slack.
+Your proposal is to be submitted AFTER the Portfolio Project Requirements and Repo have been shared with you in class.
+Please submit your proposal in a **group message with JD && Carlos** via Slack.